kalimahapps/vue-icons/scripts/readme-template.txt

 <br>

 ## 🧮 Version History
+- 1.4.0
+  - breaking change: fix CoolIcons prefix.
+It had the same prefix as coreicons `co` but not it is corrected to be `cl`.
+  - breaking change: Replace official material design repo with a generated one for SVG only.
+  - fix: add missing 'ad' entry in package.json
+  - chore: Update all icons

 - 1.3.0
   - Add global import.
-No need to add a set name like `@kalimahapps/vue-icons`.
+No need to add a set name like `@kalimahapps/vue-icons/bs`.
 All icons now can be imported using `@kalimahapps/vue-icons`
   - Add typescript types
   - Add new icon sets
     - FontAudio